akiomiyao/ped/README.md

   or
   % qsub target=ERR3063487,control=default,ref=WBcel235 bidirectional.pl
    After four hours, you will find results in ERR3063487 directory.
-   ERR3063487.sv is list of structural variation.
+   ERR3063487.sv is the list of structural variation.
-   ERR3063487.bi.snp is list of SNPs.
+   ERR3063487.bi.snp is the list of SNPs.
-   ERR3063487.bi.snp.vcf is the vcf file for SNPs.
+   ERR3063487.bi.vcf is the vcf file for SNPs.

 - Our verify process counts reads containing polymorphic region.
   Basically, counts are from target and reference.